-- Over half of managers in Action for Children services say the mental health and emotional wellbeing needs of children, young people and parents has increased in the last year.
+- Over half of managers in our services say the mental health and emotional wellbeing needs of children, young people and parents have increased in the last year.

 - The impact of debt and deprivation on children and young people has become a major concern for staff.

-- Child neglect remains a prominent issue identified across services and remains a leading cause for referrals to social services.
+- Child neglect remains a prominent issue identified across services and is a leading cause for referrals to social services.

 - Despite efforts to find innovative ways of working, many services are seeing an increase in demand as budgets remain stretched.

 Our research identifies a number of areas where early help could make a real difference to children and young people.
 Supporting families before it is too late avoids the much higher cost of dealing with a crisis and delivers better outcomes.